cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 need for version negotiation.

 In CBOR, one point of extensibility is the definition of CBOR tags.
-RFC 8949's original edition, RFC 7049, defined a basic set of tags as well as a registry that can be used to contribute additional tag definitions {{-tags}}.
-Since RFC 7049 was published, some 80 tag definitions have been added to that registry.
+RFC 8949's original edition, RFC 7049, defined a basic set of 16 tags as well as a registry that can be used to contribute additional tag definitions {{-tags}}.
+Since RFC 7049 was published, at the time of writing some 180 definitions of tags and ranges of tags have been added to that registry.

 The present document provides a roadmap to a large subset of these tag definitions.
 Where applicable, it points to a IETF standards or